houseabsolute/ubi/README.md

 parameter, then you should use the `--tag` parameter to specify the released version you want to install.
 Otherwise `ubi` will always download the latest version, which can lead to surprises, especially if you are running the tools you download in CI.

+## Using `ubi` with GitHub Enterprise or GitLab for Enterprise

+The command line tool takes an `--api-base-url` flag for this purpose.
+This should be the full URL to the root of the API, something like `https://github.my-corp.example.com/api/v4`.

 ## Why This Is Useful